Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Formula 1 Racing

-The HPL trajectory is compared to the AE track's raceline in Fig.~\ref{fig:AE_velcomp}, with the colormap indicating the vehicle's velocity.
-The HPL control accurately predicts the ideal velocity, speeding up and slowing down in the same sections of the track as the raceline.
-It is clear that the system has learned several smart driving rules introduced in Sec.~\ref{ssec:racerules}, including steering out before cutting the insides of corners and taking direct routes between two curves.
-A close-up of the HPL closed-loop trajectory is shown in Fig.~\ref{fig:trackExamples}.
+The HPL trajectory is plotted and compared to the track's raceline in Fig.~\ref{fig:AE_velcomp}, with a colormap indicating how quickly the car drives in various sections of the track.
+Confirming the trend in Fig.~\ref{fig:AE_trajcomp}, the plot shows the HPL control accurately predicts the ideal vehicle speed, speeding up and slowing down in the same sections of the racetrack as the optimal raceline.
+It is also clear that the system has learned various smart driving rules introduced in Sec.~\ref{ssec:racerules}, including steering out before cutting the insides of corners and taking direct routes between two curves.
+More examples of the HPL closed-loop trajectory, with snippets from all three test tracks, are depicted in Fig.~\ref{fig:trackExamples}, and further plots are included in the Appendix.

-The HPL control architecture results in fast executions for all three tested race tracks: the task durations were all within 5\% of the respective raceline times (see Table~\ref{tab:racetimetable}).
-We re-emphasize the ability of the strategy GPs to extrapolate patterns seen during training despite the tracks' very varied curvature.
+The HPL control architecture results in feasible and fast executions for all three tested race tracks.
+Because the learned strategy GPs were able to predict the velocity trend so well (see Fig.~\ref{fig:AE_trajcomp}), the three task durations were all within 5\% of the respective raceline time (see Table~\ref{tab:racetimetable}).
+We again stress the ability of the strategy GPs to extrapolate patterns seen during training despite the tracks' very varied curvature.